Uniswap/docs/docs/sdk/web3-react/overview.md

 > **Welcome to Web3-React!**

 Web3-React provides abstractions to assist you with connecting your dApp to web3 connectors and exposes methods to interact with those connections.
-It currently supports connecting to the following connectors:
+It currently supports connecting to the following wallets:
 - Network
-- Injected wallet (eg MetaMask)
+- Injected wallets (eg MetaMask)
 - Gnosis safe
 - Coinbase wallet
 - WalletConnect wallet